Development Manager- Institutional Giving

 80,000 youth ages 16-24 in the San Francisco Bay Area are disconnected from employment and education.
 Without connecting to school and work, these young people are at high risk to be poor, unemployed, homeless, or incarcerated throughout their adult lives.
 All youth should have the opportunity to transition to a fulfilling, economically sustainable adulthood.

 At New Door Ventures, we believe youth are assets.
-To connect young people to paid jobs and support, we offer two programs: Employment, and Education.
+To connect young people to paid jobs and support, we offer two core programs: Employment, and Education.
 Our Development Department is responsible for all fundraising in support of these programs and general and administrative expenses.

 About the Development Department: